Mechanical filter (respirator): European standards (FFP2 and others)

-In Germany, FFP2 respirators are made by companies such as Dräger, Uvex and Core Medical.
-In Belgium, Ansell makes FFP2 masks.
-In France, the company Valmy makes them.
-In the United Kingdom, the company Hardshell has recently begun making FFP2 masks.

 Other standards (KN95 and others)

 Respirator standards around the world loosely fall into the two camps of US- and EU-like grades.
 According to 3M, respirators made according to the following standards are equivalent to US N95 or European FFP2 respirators "for filtering non-oil-based particles such as those resulting from wildfires, PM 2.5 air pollution, volcanic eruptions, or bioaerosols (e.g. viruses)":